um-dsp/ProCapture/README.md

 1- We need to complete the following three python files that represents the skeleton of the tool.
 They have to be implemented in a unified way and independantly from the used model or datasets.
 Thus, the taget model and datasets should be set as parameters by the user.

 - ` gen_activations.py`: The first step on our characterization approach is to extract activations of the target model `model`.
 Import data and your pretrained model and utilzie the functions in library/generate_activations.py to generate and save the activations

+### Dataset , Pretrained Models , Attacks :

+ProvMl provides a set of dataset ,pretrained models and attacks in its implementation , Using the CLI command will limit the user to these models.
+Use Library if you need to extend to other dataset,attacks.
+`Datasets` : Cifar10 and Mnist.
+Download cuckoo and Ember dataset and put them in the folder `./data/`.
+By default ProvMl will look for them in that path

+`Pretrained Models` : we offer pretrained models: mnist_1 , mnist_2 , mnist_3 , cifar10_1 ,cuckoo_1 and ember_1
+` Attacks`: ProvMl supports the following attacks :
+Cifar10, Mnist => FGSM, PGD
+Cuckoo => Reverse first n bits attack (CKO)
+Ember => Developed personalized attack (EMB)

+### Activation Generation Process

+To Use activaiton generation file use the CLI with the following parameters : 1. `Dataset Name` : ['cifar10' ,'mnist', 'cuckoo','ember'] 2. `Pre-Trained Model Name` : ['cifar10_1','cuckoo_1','Ember_2','mnist_1','mnist_2','mnist_3'] 3. `Folder` : ['groundTruth' , 'begnign' ,'adversarial']
+this parameter sets what folder will the generated activations be saved, the default file path is `folder/dataset_name/model_name/<attack>/` 4. `Attack Name` : ['FGSM','CW','PGD',"CKO",'EMBER',None] this parameter is optional , if mentioned, ProvMl will apply the attack on the dataset.
+(note: if attak is None and the folder input is set to adversarial it will throw an Error)

+### Activation File Format :

+The activations generation will save to the folder a set of CSV | TXT files ,each file represents the activations of a individual input throught the set model and using the attack if mentioned : file Name : {label}-{prediction}\_{id in dataset} .txt |.csv .txt files are used for COnvolutional Neural network wher each node acitvaiton is represented by an ndarray .csv files are used fro feedforward network where the ouput of The node is a float `Validator.py`: offers a st of function to run verifications on the activations folder. such as compute_accuracy `Accessor.py` : offers a set of functionalities that imports and parses the activations files into an array of activations Object.
+This Class also offer many parameters to allow acces using label , prediction or get all activations ..

 - `run_metrics.py` : Once you have the generated activations of adversarial, benign and Groundtruth, instanciate an Accessor classwith the path of each.
 Then leverage the experiment expD() -> expI() to compute the different metrics
   Metrics : average number of active ndoes , activaions weight, nodes frequencies, always active nodes, Dispersation index, Entropy index.
 - ` gen_attributions.py`: this file explains how to transform generated activations to dataset and train an torch adversarial detection model. ` attributionUtils.py` holds different predefined architecture that cover all the dataset we research and produce satisfactory performance.